tecknut/religionfusion/README.md

 # Rules
 * Don't kill people
-* Killing others to spread or defend RF is totally NOT OK, at all
 * Other religions are ok, accept them as human beings too.
 Even atheists
 * But don't be just blindly nice to people.
 If they're nasty to you, you are allowed to be rude to them, or call the cops (if applicable)
 * Don't steal other people's stuff